 Someone who loves and cares for the Supreme Being.
 Yes, Jesus was in love with the Supreme Being.
 He was doing God's will and thus representing the Supreme Being.

-And Jesus wanted us to also come to know, and fall in love with the Supreme Being.
+And Jesus wanted us to also come to know and love with the Supreme Being.
 This is our natural position, our purpose for existing - and the only thing that will fulfill us.
 This is confirmed in Jesus's teachings:

 " 'Love the Lord your God with all your heart and with all your soul and with all your mind.' his is the first and greatest commandment."
-(Matt.
-22:37-38)
+(Matthew 22:37-38)